fission/fission-workflows/README.md

 followed by a _synchronizing task_ E collecting the outputs of the parallel tasks.

-Finally the graph concludes once _final task_ F has been completed.
+Finally the graph concludes once _final task_ F completes.

-Although Fission Workflows has additional functionality such as conditional branches and advanced control flow options, it fundamentally executes a dependency graph.
+Although Fission Workflows has more functionality such as conditional branches and advanced control flow options, it fundamentally executes a dependency graph.